VoR0220/eris-cli/docs/tutorials/solidity/solidity_1_the_five_types_model.md

 Application logic contracts contains application-specific code.
 Generally speaking, if the contract utilizes controllers and other contracts to perform application specific tasks it's an ALC.

-### 5) Utility contracts
+### 5) Utility/Library contracts

 These type of contracts usually perform a specific task, and can be called by other contracts without restrictions.
 It could be a contract that hashes strings using some algorithm, provide random numbers, or other things.
 They normally don't need a lot of storage, and often have few or no dependencies.
+This is why they may be best written as a library contract and imported wherever they are needed for maximum reuse.

 The rationale for this division will be laid out after we've tried to apply it to the fund manager system, as it will be a lot more clear then.